nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. If your version of Java is 17 and above, skip to step 6.
 If it is less than 17, click [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to download Java 17.

 4. For Windows users, download the Windows x64 Installer.
-For MacBook users, download the macOS Arm 64 DMG Installer.
+For MacBook users, download the macOS ARM 64 DMG Installer.
 Follow the respective installation guides.

 5. After successfully completing the installation, repeat steps 1 to 3 to ensure that you have Java 17.